PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 **Executor Design**

-So as per the proposal the technical definition of an executor is:
+As per the proposal the technical definition of an executor is:
-An Executor should be a CopyConstructible and EqualityComparable type that provides a function named execute that eagerly submits work on a single execution agent created for it by the executor.
+An executor should be a `CopyConstructible` and `EqualityComparable` type that provides a function named `execute` that eagerly submits work on a single execution agent created for it by the executor.

 There are two available execution functions in any executor: